* 5. Freely Available, Professional-level, Internet Resources

 2) list alternate words/phrases for concepts ⭐

 Note: Internet searches are limited to a certain number of words.
-You may not be able to include all the synonyms that you would like to include.
+You will not always be able to include all the synonyms that you would like to include.

 3) joining terms with OR ⭐

 Note: Wildcards (asterisks) will not work in internet searches!
-Don’t use toxic* ⭐
+Don’t use vaccin* ⭐

 4) Use quotes to define phrases and multi-word search terms ⭐